Leolty/repobench/README.md

 # RepoBench

-Dataset for the paper [RepoBench: Benchmarking Repository-Level Code Auto-Completion Systems](https://arxiv.org/abs/2306.03091)
+Dataset and code for the paper [RepoBench: Benchmarking Repository-Level Code Auto-Completion Systems](https://arxiv.org/abs/2306.03091)

 RepoBench is a benchmark, consisting of three tasks: